 Story Brenda Burns | Urbana Daily Citizen

 Illustration courtesy of the city of Urbana The city of Urbana received notice from the Ohio Department of Transportation that the city has been awarded grants totaling $3,098,163 to improve South High Street between Miami Street and Lewis B. Moore Drive.
 The grants include $1,348,163 through the Small City Program, $750,000 through the Transportation Alternatives Program and $1,000,000 through the Safety Program.
 These grants require local cash matches of either 5% or 10%, depending on the program.
 In addition, the city needs an additional grant of approximately $960,000 for stormwater infrastructure on South High Street through the Ohio Public Works Commission in 2021.
 The total estimated construction cost to improve South High Street is $4,320,000, and approximately 90% of the total construction cost is anticipated to be paid by state and federal grants.
-Click here to read full article on Urbana Daily Citizen. |
+Click here to read full article on Urbana Daily Citizen.
+Not receiving our content regularly?
+Make sure to FOLLOW US on Facebook and SIGN UP to get weekly recaps sent directly to your inbox.
+Have something local to share?
+Submit your positive news for free HERE. |

 Archives